GovindKurapati/coursera-test/module5-solution/README.md

-Using Ajax and optimizing the website.
+Using Ajax for optimizing the website.